All About Shadows

 Bounce Light

-While the area of the sphere pointing away from the light source should be fully dark, when the light hits a white table instead of a black table, the white table will "bounce light" towards the underside of the sphere surface.
-The color of the table will determine the color of the bounced light.
+While the area of the sphere pointing away from the key light source should be fully dark, when the key light hits a white table instead of a black table, the white table will "bounce light" towards the underside of the sphere surface.
+The Local Color of the table will determine the color of the bounced light.
 In the diagram above, since the table is white, it will just bounce white light.
+In the photo below, the bounce light is orange due to the color of the surface the sphere is sitting on.

 Notice the brightness of the bounce light isn't as bright as the key light.
 This is due to the material it hits.
-If it hits a black table, the black color absorbs all of the light energy from the main light, and so no light bounces onto the underside of the sphere.
-If the table is white, the table's surface will reflect the majority of the light due to the white color, but not all, some of the light energy will be absorbed.
-Hence the bounce light isn't as strong as the area being directly hit by the main light.
+If it hits a black table, the black color absorbs all of the light energy from the key light, and so no light bounces onto the underside of the sphere.
+If the table is white, the table's surface will reflect the majority of the key light due to the local color of the table being white, but not all, some of the light energy will be absorbed.
+Hence the bounce light isn't as strong as the area being directly hit by the key light.

 The Terminator Line is at the same spot as the previous example.
 But the Core Shadow Area is now smaller because it's receiving some light from the bounce light.
 The Core Shadow is always the darkest area of shadow on the subject.